seenakhan/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

 Let’s walkthrough the workflow named “Adaptiveworkflow1”.
 Here the requirement is when a business user trying to update the price of any product, it should automate an approval request to a Teams Channel and the stakeholder can approve it.
 To build the workflow Power automate tool has been used.

-1. A simple instant cloud workflow has been created.
+1. An instant cloud workflow has been created.

    ![TApp5](images/TApp5.png)